eliseekn/laravel-react-todo/README.md

-# Laravel - React - Monolith
+# laravel-react-todo

-Laravel and React monolith application example
+A pratical example of a ToDo monolith application with Laravel (API) and React